The Swan Princess III: The Mystery of the Enchanted Treasure: Plot

 As Prince Derek and Princess Odette's kingdom prepares to celebrate Festival Days, the evil sorceress Zelda plots to reclaim Rothbart's notes on the Forbidden Arts; notes she helped write when she and Rothbart were partners.
 To discover if the notes still exist, Zelda captures a yakey-bird named Whizzer, who has the ability to imitate any voice after hearing it only once.
 Though Zelda's magical abilities are limited, she can create a magical fireball called a seeker to target anyone she commands it to.
 Threatening his life with this ability, Whizzer goes to Swan Lake Castle as a spy and overhears how Derek and Rogers discovered Rothbart's notes and had them hidden.
 Odette never knew Derek found the notes and always assumed if such things were discovered, the notes would be immediately destroyed.
 She tries to convince Derek to dispose of it saying how nothing good will ever come of them while Derek maintained his belief of someday using the notes for good.

 After Whizzer informs Zelda, she goes to the castle pretending to be an "accordion slave".
 She flirts and charms Lord Rogers with a story about how she had escaped a king who kept her locked up and play the accordion constantly.
 Rogers falls in love with Zelda and invites her to stay at the castle, despite the reservations of Queen Uberta.
 That night, Zelda steals the chest with Rothbart's notes and flees.
-To her dismay, the notes are incomplete and prevent her from gaining full power.
+To her dismay, the last word of the "Power of Destroy" note has been torn off, preventing her from gaining full power.
 Zelda questions Whizzer and learns that Derek tore off the remaining portion and has it hidden.

 Zelda casts a seeker to find Odette, while Whizzer is sent to deliver a ransom note to Derek.
 The seeker successfully brings Odette and Jean-Bob to Zelda's lair.
-At the castle, Derek receives the ransom note and retrieves the torn portion of Rothbart's notes from where he'd hidden it in the library.
+At the castle, Derek receives the ransom note and retrieves the torn portion of the destroy notes from where he'd hidden it in the library.
 Whizzer is captured by Speed and Puffin, who convince him to help them stop Zelda.
 Whizzer eventually agrees and the group heads out to help Derek to rescue Odette.